 You’ll want to carefully measure your kitchen before you start shopping for cabinets and appliances.
-This is really easy to do if your kitchen is empty.
-If you kitchen hasn’t been torn apart yet, it may be challenging to get the exact dimensions.
-It’s important that you account for baseboard trim, outlets, door swings, window openings and any other features that would interfere with your kitchen.
-Mis-measuring is an easy mistake to make, and could lead to expensive or time-consuming fixes.
-Read these measuring tips from Ikea.
+This is, of course, easiest to do if your kitchen is empty.
+If your kitchen hasn’t been torn apart yet, it may be challenging to get the exact dimensions.
+It’s important that you account for baseboard trim, outlets, door swings, window openings and any other features that would interfere with your measurements.

-Wall cabinets are designed to hang on the wall, above the countertops, but you can also choose to hang them on the wall below the countertop.
+Wall cabinets are designed to hang above the countertops, but you can also choose to hang them on the wall below the countertop.
 Most of the Ikea wall cabinets are 15” deep, which is a standard depth for wall cabinets.
 There aren’t as many internal options for wall cabinets; most of them come with adjustable shelves and can accommodate various types of door fronts.
-There are other wall cabinet designs like corner cabinets, above refrigerator cabinets, shelves and wine racks.
+There are other wall cabinet designs like corner cabinets, as well as above-refrigerator cabinets, shelves, and wine racks.
 Just like the base cabinets, you’ll want to consider what kitchen items will be stored in these cabinets and how they will coordinate with your base cabinets in terms of functionality.

 The Ikea tall cabinets are perfect for when you need to add a lot of storage space in the kitchen.
 They sit on the floor and come in heights of 80” or 90”, with a variety of internal storage options like adjustable shelves, pullout drawers or compartments that hold specialty items like a microwave or wall oven.
 Just like your other cabinets, you’ll want to know what you’ll be storing as it will influence your selection.